Sir-Chi/QuestForEverything/README.md

 Players will track their progress using custom advancements, one for each of the available items & blocks.
 These advancements are split up into Sections, grouping similar items together such as all the wood items/blocks or all the wool items/blocks.
 On completion of all advancements in a Section a Trophy will be awarded!

-Some of the advancements are shaped differently, these are items/blocks which require a silk touch tool to obtain.
+Some of the advancements are shaped differently: these are items/blocks which can only be obtained using a silk touch tool (or by killing an Enderman holding the block).

 On commencement of the game, a scoreboard will appear at the side of the screen.
 This tracks how many items you have and how many you have left to go.
 There's also a Death Counter, which can be seen by pressing the TAB key.